 Copyright 2010 Samuel Shepard

 Shepard, Samuel Joseph.
-"The impact of recognition on talent award winners: a follow-up study of Davidson Fellows Scholarship winners." dissertation, University of Iowa, 2010.
+"The impact of recognition on talent award winners: a follow-up study of Davidson Fellows Scholarship winners."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.